Since day one our mission has been to provide affordable homes in communities that are stable and supportive.

 So I spoke to Catherine after I finished the course and I told her what I’d planned and she said, “Oh okay, let me help you some more”.
 I was like, “What?”
 So she put me in touch with some courses about starting my own business, with the tax courses.
 I wrote my own business plan and went back to her and said, “This is my plan, I’ve got a car, and I’ve got to do some advertising”.
 But I said, “I can’t quite afford to do advertising at the moment”, I said, “but I’ve got it all ready” and she said, “Well let’s help you with that”.
 So, they dipped into the fund again, and they helped pay for some advertising for me.
 So all the way down the line, from the start to the finish, she’s been able to offer me support.
 And whenever I’ve had a problem, I just wrote her a couple of lines just to get her opinion, and she’s (bam), “Let me help you sort that”.
 Just brilliant.

-Allison, a resident from Milton Keynes, took advantage of the help and support offered by Guinness’s financial inclusion team to clear her debts.
+Allison, a resident from Milton Keynes, took advantage of the help and support offered by Guinness’s customer support team to clear her debts.

 “I really don’t know how I would have got through my financial problems without help from Guinness.
 I would really recommend that anyone who is struggling with their money gets in touch sooner rather than later to get some help.”

-Davide Di Curzio registered on a Guinness business course and is now setting up his own business.
+Davide Di Curzio registered on a business course with Guinness’s help and is now setting up his own business.

 “I am a fashioner designer and am about to branch out to design scarves to sell.
 I have always worked for other people and when I lost my job I decided to follow my creative side and set up my own business with a friend.
 I am very keen on the next course coming up with Guinness as it will touch on business planning, marketing and the financial side of the business.”

-We’ve also explored our archives to look over the 125-year history of Guinness.
-In a new report, Dr Bryce Evans, Senior Lecturer in History at Liverpool Hope University, explores our relationship with food security; from providing canteens in our Victorian buildings to our work helping food banks in the present day.
-Read the report and find out more about our Food Sense campaign at www.guinnesspartnership.com/foodsense
+We’ve also explored our archives to look over the 130-year history of Guinness.
+In a new report, Dr Bryce Evans, Senior Lecturer in History at Liverpool Hope University, explores our relationship with food security; from providing canteens in our Victorian buildings to our work helping food banks and setting up food pantries.

-In 2015, to mark our 125th anniversary, we awarded 136 of our customers with Aspire Awards – helping them get back into work, to move up the career ladder or to gain new skills to help people in their communities.
+Over the last six years, we have awarded 281 of our customers Aspire Awards – helping them get back into work, to move up the career ladder or to gain new skills to help people in their communities.

 Karen Stephens is using her Aspire Award to fund her life coaching studies.